Chair Kendall Hartley 2023-2024

-Chair-Elect - Amy Mueller 2023-2024
+Chair - Amy Mueller 2024-2025

 Amy Mueller is an assistant professor of learning technologies at the University of Oklahoma in the Instructional Leadership and Academic Curriculum program.
 She teaches undergraduate and graduate courses on educational and instructional technologies to pre-service and practicing educators.
 She received her degree in Curriculum and Instruction from the University of Wisconsin – Madison.